-In a lager mixer bowl, beat butter and sugar together until light and fluffy (2-3 mins.).
+In a larger mixer bowl, beat butter and sugar together until light and fluffy (2-3 mins.).

-Add the extracts, blending to incorporate evenly with butter mixture.
+Add extracts and food coloring, blend evenly to incorporate evenly with butter mixture.

 * Add lemon or orange flavoring to give them a little more flavor.
 Add food coloring colors in the dough, creating an array of colorful cookies!